JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 # ARIMA-Energy-Price-Forecaster
 ## Summary
 Forecasted New Zealand energy prices using one year of half hourly data from the New Zealand Electricity Authority.
 Conducted stationarity diagnostics and applied first-order differencing to stabilize the series.
 Performed autocorrelation and partial autocorrelation analysis to inform model development.
-Built and evaluated five forecasting models ARIMA, SARIMA, STL-ARIMA, ARIMAX, and ARIMA-GARCH.
+Built and evaluated five forecasting models ARIMA, SARIMA, STL-ARIMA, SARIMAX, and ARIMA-GARCH.
 Compared model performance using forecast accuracy metrics including ME, MAE, and RMSE.

 The ARIMA(3,1,1) model, trained on the energy price data from 2017, demonstrated the highest performance on the 2018 validation set across the ME, RMSE, MAE, MPE, MAPE, and MASE evaluation metrics.